-Jazz Guitar Lesson is part 13 in a 15 part series on Beginner Guitar Lessons.
+Jazz Guitar Lesson is part 13 in a 15 part series on Learn to Play Guitar Lessons.
 We'll look at diatonic jazz guitar chords and the jazz guitar chord system.

 In parts 3-9 we looked at diatonic triads and how they were built in each key.
 We will now add a 7th to each chord and create 4 note chords.
 In addition, we will look at augmented chords, diminished chords and chords with tensions such as 9s, 11s and 13s.

 It's important to listen to and watch some of the jazz guitar greats like Joe Pass, Jim Hall and Pat Metheny, to see how they utilize all of these chords and jazz guitar theory.
 Lastly, a better understanding of jazz theory helps to make us better songwriters!

 In this jazz guitar lesson I will show you all of the diatonic jazz chords in a key on the guitar.
 In the video above we looked at the key of G. A 4 note chord combines the 1st note (also called the root), the 3rd note, the 5th note and the 7th note of the scale.